One of Steiner’s Central Doctrines

 Afterword by Peter Staudenmaier

-At the Waldorf school I attended, a fundamental Anthroposophical narrative underlay many of the lessons we were taught.
-The narrative was rarely made explicit, but its general outlines were continually suggested to us.
-Evolution moves in two opposite directions: True humans are evolving upwards through a progressive set of reincarnations.
-Failed humans, by contrast, degenerate, descending along a self-created trajectory of error and diminishment.
+At the Waldorf school I attended, a fundamental evolutionary narrative underlay many of our lessons.
+The narrative was rarely made explicit by our teachers, but its general outlines were continually suggested to us.
+Evolution moves in two opposite directions: True souls are evolving upwards through a progressive set of reincarnations.
+Failed souls, by contrast, degenerate, descending along a self-created trajectory of error and diminishment.

 The core concepts in this narrative are destiny, reincarnation, and evolution.
-To present the Anthroposophical view more openly than my teachers did, let's turn briefly to Anthroposophist Roy Wilkinson.
-(We'll return to Steiner posthaste.)
-A prolific author of pamphlets and books dealing with Waldorf education, Wilkinson supports "Steinerian evolution" and indicates that such evolution should be taught in Waldorf schools.
-According to Wilkinson, various gods or "spiritual beings" created each species directly.
-Evolution per se was secondary — the gods created all the animals, just as they created man.
+To present the Anthroposophical view more openly than my teachers did, let's turn briefly to Anthroposophist and longtime Waldorf teacher Roy Wilkinson (1917-2007).
+In his pamphlets and books dealing with Waldorf education, Wilkinson supports "Steinerian evolution" and indicates that such evolution should be taught in Waldorf schools.
+As Anthroposophists often do, Wilkinson tried to make Steiner's teachings seem consistent with the Bible.
+Thus, he begins his pamphlet MAN AND ANIMAL with these words:

 Wilkinson proceeds to explain that the gods created the animals by separating them, one at a time, from the main, upward stream of world evolution.
 The lion, for example, represents a certain spiritual stage that humans passed through.
-Proto-human spirits who could not evolve further stayed behind at that stage, the lion stage, while other spirits — ourselves — kept evolving upward.
-Thus, animals reflect various pre-human capacities that humanity itself has largely transcended. "[A]nimals [are] the by-products of human development ...
-[T]he animal forms represent physically incarnated soul forces which the human being had to dispense with in order to mature sufficiently to receive the [human] ego ...
-We see then that man is not the result of animal evolution but that he is at the beginning of it and is central to it.
-Indeed he is the cause of it.
-The animal world represents soul qualities which the human being has discarded although he still retains remnants of them.”
+Protohuman spirits who could not evolve further stayed behind at that stage, the lion stage, while other spirits — ourselves — kept evolving upward.
+Thus, animals reflect various pre-human capacities that humanity itself has largely transcended:

 Animals are, in a sense, failed humans.
 They have trapped themselves at levels of development that wholesome, correct-thinking souls left behind.
 Here is one of Steiner's comments explaining that animals descended from humans, not vice versa: